Legal Foundations of Liens in Massachusetts

 What is a judgment lien, and how can it affect my property in Massachusetts?

-When debts go unpaid, creditors can seize property with court judgment liens.
-It can attach to Massachusetts real estate and personal property, making it hard to sell or refinance until paid.
+Creditors chasing unpaid debts can pursue property with court judgment liens.
+Once attached, a lien like that follows Massachusetts real estate and personal property, and it’s hard to sell or refinance until it’s paid.

 How can I place a lien on a property in Massachusetts?

-Massachusetts requires a court judgment against the debtor to lien a property.
-After getting the verdict, record the lien at the local registration of deeds to make it public and enforceable.
+You need a court judgment against the debtor first; Massachusetts won’t let you lien a property without one.
+Verdict in hand, record the lien at the local registry of deeds so it becomes public and enforceable.

 What types of liens exist in Massachusetts, and how do they differ?